 How you deliver your files will very much depend on who you are supplying them to.
 I often get emails from readers who have been given the runaround by their color lab.
-One typically finds that the lab may be using a photo printer such as the Fuji Frontiera which is calibrated to receive sRGB files.
-And if the color lab operator has Photoshop color management switched off, they will not know how to handle anything other than an incoming file that is in sRGB color.
-So if you supply them with an Adobe RGB file they won't read the profile and the colors will end up looking different in the final print.
+One typically finds that the lab may be using a photo printer such as the Fuji Frontier which does not read incoming profiles and is simply calibrated to expect sRGB files.
+So far so good.
+As long as you send an sRGB file, you shouldn't have any problems.
+But if the color lab operator has Photoshop color management switched off, they will not know how to handle anything other than an incoming file that is in sRGB.
+If you were to supply them with an Adobe RGB file they won't read the profile and the colors will end up looking different in the final print.
 And then they blame the customer!

 It helps to do a little detective work to ascertain the skill level of the recipient.
 The first thing you need to know is the color settings they are using.
 That will help you determine which RGB space they are using and whether the color management is switched on or off.
 The other thing to ask is 'do you have your monitor display calibrated and profiled?'
 And if the answer is yes, then ask how often they calibrate and profile their display.
 The answers to these questions will tell you quite a bit about the other person's system, how you should supply your files and also how accurately they should be able to judge the color on their monitor display.
+Basically, if you have any doubts, the safest option is to convert to sRGB.

-Figure 13.26 The purpose of this illustration is to show what would happen if you submitted an RGB file to a Photoshop user who had their Photoshop system configured using sRGB as their RGB work space and with the color management policies set to ignore incoming profiles.
+Figure 12.32 The purpose of this illustration is to show what would happen if you submitted an RGB file to a Photoshop user who had their Photoshop system configured using sRGB as their RGB work space and with the color management policies set to ignore incoming profiles.
 The top left picture is the correct version and shows how the image would look if I supplied the image converted to the sRGB color space, anticipating that the other user was using this as their default RGB space.
 The remaining examples show how the same picture would look if I had supplied the same picture using different RGB spaces and the person receiving the file ignored the embedded profile.
-If the picture was delivered as an Adobe RGB file, the gamma would match but because Adobe RGB has a larger gamut than sRGB and the colors would appear slightly desaturated.
-ProPhoto RGB has a much larger color gamut than Adobe RGB so the colors would appear even more muted when brought into sRGB without any color management.
-And lastly, if I supplied a ColorMatch RGB file, sRGB would interpret this as a darker image because Color match has a lower gamma of 1.8.
+If the picture was delivered as an Adobe RGB file, the gamma would match but because Adobe RGB has a larger gamut than sRGB the colors would appear slightly desaturated.
+If I supplied a ColorMatch RGB file, sRGB would interpret this as a darker image because ColorMatch has a lower gamma of 1.8.
+And lastly, ProPhoto RGB has a much larger color gamut than Adobe RGB so the colors would appear even more muted when brought into sRGB without any color management.

-output that shows what the photograph should look like.
+shows what the photograph should look like.
 In fact this is considered routine when supplying images to a printer.
 If you are sending a file for CMYK repro printing then the file should be targeted to the CMYK output.
 Don't worry too much about what that means just yet, we will be covering this topic in the following chapter.
 But supplying a print is an unambiguous visual reference, which if done properly can form the basis of a contract between yourself, the client and the printer.